-The Board of Commissioners of South Whitehall Township approved the 2022 Adopted Budget on December 15, 2021.
+The Board of Commissioners of South Whitehall Township approved the 2023 Adopted Budget on December 6, 2023.

-General Fund Revenues were higher than the budgeted amounts by \$4,011,889.
-Real Estate Transfer Taxes and Earned Income Taxes were combined over \$1,000,000 higher than in 2021 due to the booming real estate market as well as increases in residents' salaries (due to a number of external factors) in turn increasing receivables.
-Local enabling taxes (including Business Privilege Taxes, Amusement, and Local Services Taxes) as well as Charges for Services also increased coming close to (or in some cases, exceeding) pre-pandemic levels.
-Specifically, Business Privilege Taxes, Amusement Taxes and Local Services Taxes were combined also over \$1,000,000 higher than in 2021 due to the increased focus on ensuring these taxes were accurately collected, as well as a return of the local economy to near pre-pandemic levels.
+General Fund Revenues were higher than the budgeted amounts by \$2,503,194.
+Real Estate and Earned Income Taxes were \$716,830 higher than the forecasted budgetary amount.
+Local enabling taxes (including Business Privilege Taxes, Amusement, and Local Services Taxes) as well as Charges for Services also increased and have generally reached (or exceeded) pre-pandemic levels.
+Specifically, Business Privilege Taxes exceeded the 2023 Adopted Budget forecasted amount by \$214,595.